Wenlinhan/wenlinhan.github.io/_teaching/2014-spring-teaching-1.md

 location: "Fullerton, CA"
 ---

 We mainly talk about Bitcoin mechanism and programming.
-Students will get free TuffyToken upon course completion!

 Description & Objectives
 ======